 It is impossible to ignore the shimmering sea of blood red sorghum inundating the fields of the Northeast Gaomi province.
-It is the driving force of the peasant’s lives, their smiles, their tears, their joys, their angers.
+It is the driving force of the peasant’s lives, lurking close to their smiles, tears, sorrows, fears, hunger and anger.
 It sways with their passions, tumbles with their slaughters, sings with their joys and mourns at their funerals.
 It provides them food for subsistence, wine for leisure, ointment for wounds, cover from the enemies and shrouds for the dead.
 It resembles their tears, their piss, their puss and their blood.
 Red sorghum is an overpowering, elemental force to the villagers, bandits and guerrilla fighters, a super-conscience that moulds the thoughts and influences the actions of the protagonists.

 Mo Yan is an absolute storyteller, unbothered with plots and climaxes to beckon the reader.
 Rather than building up peaks, he dwells on drama and detail of the moment, squeezing the last ounce of juice from the anecdotes to captivate.
 Fates are often foretold in perfunctory manner; death and devastation are declared long before they take place.
 He keeps alluding to such ends as if to put an aura, a halo of sorts, about the protagonists and incidents.
 Eventually, he zooms in on the alluded scene, unleashing a graphic, unbridled, minute-by-minute description, pouring in illusions, myths, beliefs, customs, passion, violence, blood, bodily fluids, maggots, death and sorghum.